mrivnak/codecamp/README.md

 ### Usage (Deployment)
 Steps:
-- Set up python virtual environment (if desired)
+This project is configured to be docker deployable.
+All that is needed is the repository and docker.

-- pip install docker-compose
+- Follow steps for docker-compose installation here: https://docs.docker.com/compose/install/

+- Clone the repository with "git clone <repo>"

-- Run "docker-compose up -d" in project root dir to run container in detached mode.
+- In the root directory of the repository, run "docker-compose up -d" to run the server inside a container.